-An important part of caring for roses is regular and proper fertilization because roses are heavy feeders.
-Roses need the three macronutrients—nitrogen (N) for foliage growth, phosphorus (P) for root growth, and potassium (K) for flower formation—plus various micronutrients, including iron, calcium and magnesium.
+An important part of caring for roses is regular and proper fertilization as roses are heavy feeders.
+Roses need the three macronutrients—nitrogen (N) for foliage growth, phosphorus (P) for root growth, and potassium (K) for flower formation—plus various micronutrients, including iron, calcium, and magnesium.

 There are two basic types of rose fertilizers, organic and inorganic.
 Most organic fertilizers are naturally released to the soil more slowly and over a longer time period than inorganic fertilizers.
 The exception are inorganic controlled release fertilizers, which release nutrients over several months depending on soil moisture and temperature.

 Using Organic Rose Fertilizers